GojiBran/StumbleBot/README.md

 # StumbleBot
-StumbleChat Bot (Goji Edit)[yes the code is a mess]
+StumbleBot (yes the code is a mess)

-Script for adding youtube videos or commands to StumbleChat -Goji, ChatGPT, Valhalla Team (original code)
+Play youtube videos from the chat box and/or add custom commands to StumbleChat -Goji

 The StumbleChat Bot is a UserScript written in JavaScript designed to enhance the user experience on StumbleChat, a web-based chat platform, by adding additional functionality for handling specific chat messages and enabling media playback within the chat room.